helen-dikareva/axe-testcafe/README.md

 # axe-testcafe
-The helper for using Axe in TestCafe tests
+The TestCafe module that allows you to use the [aXe](https://github.com/dequelabs/axe-core) accessibility engine in TestCafe tests.

-## How to install it?
+## Installation

 ```bash
 npm install axe-testcafe
 ```

-## How to use it?
+## How to use

 You can write a TestCafe test with automated accessibility checks like this.

 ```js
 import axeCheck from 'axe-testcafe';